-On Windows 2008, the NetVault Backup Plug-in for FileSystem uses VSS for backing up and restoring the cluster database.
+On Windows 2008, the NetVault uses VSS for backing up and restoring the cluster database.
 The Windows Cluster Service must be running to use this feature.
-The NetVault Backup Plug-in for FileSystem only supports the authoritative restore schema.
+The NetVault only supports the authoritative restore schema.
 In an Active-Active cluster, VSS stops other nodes when you perform a restore operation.
 These nodes must be manually restarted after restore.
 On Windows 2008, the following restore options are not available:

-- Force Cluster Database Restore
+- · Force Cluster Database Restore

 - · Use Original Cluster Database Location

 - Cluster Quorum Drive Letter